FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 13. [HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?](#13-how-can-you-review-update-or-delete-the-data-we-collect-from-you)

 #### 1. WHAT INFORMATION DO WE COLLECT?
-##### Personal information you disclose to us
+##### Personal information you disclose to me
-**In Short:** I only collect personal information that you provide to me.
+**In Short:** We only collect personal information that you provide to us.

 Any information that you enter into the application in order for it to operate, will be stored locally on your device.
 No information is secretly collected in the background by your devices sensors.
-No information is uploaded or shared with me.
+No information is uploaded or shared with us.

-I collect personal information that you voluntarily provide to me when you express an interest in obtaining information about me or my products and Services, when you participate in activities on the Services, or otherwise when you contact me.
+We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.

 **Sensitive Information.**